There are 69 reported Cold Case Murder files still opened in Maine alone since 2010. Ayla’s case brings it to 70 unsolved cases

 The state views such collaboration differently than partnering with a law enforcement organization, Marchese said.
 She noted under Title 16, Section 804 of the Maine Revised Statutes, all of the state’s investigative materials are confidential.
 But it’s not only possible exposure of those materials to public view holding the agency back when it comes to allowing outside assistance in a case by persons who are not active members of a law enforcement agency.

-“The integrity of any investigation is contingent on the careful approach to any and all witnesses,” Marchese said, “as well as the handling of any and all evidence.”lisa marchese
+“The integrity of any investigation is contingent on the careful approach to any and all witnesses,” Marchese said, “as well as the handling of any and all evidence.”

 If an outside person or organization receives a tip or lead and passes it along to the investigators, “the Maine State Police would welcome that information and would certainly investigate it,” Marchese promised.